 Remember that it costs more and is less effective to intervene later, once they’re already thinking of leaving.
 It’s imperative you keep a tally of customers you are losing, orders that are getting smaller, and calls that are not being returned.

-While churn happens in every operation, according to research from Bain & Company, a 5% increase in customer retention can increase profits by 25 to 95%.
+While customer churn happens in every operation, according to research from Bain & Company, a 5% increase in customer retention can increase profits by 25 to 95%.
 So it’s worth prioritizing.

 - Lean into your best, high-value customers.
 Focus on the most profitable customers instead of trying to cover all your bases.
 Offer them an incentive to stick with you, but make sure it is relevant to their situation.
 Work hard to earn their loyalty and their big spends.